Mau movement: Black Saturday, 29 December 1929

-Following the massacre, the NZ police continued to use excessive force against the Mau men, going so far as to raid their homes and villages in order to capture and arrest them.
-This drove the Mau men into hiding in fear of arrest or exile, and so in order to continue the movement, the Women’s Mau emerged days after the men had been forced to hide from the administration.
-The women’s swift response to the tragic events of Black Saturday was made evident across the Pacific through Mau leader Taisi Olaf Nelson’s telegram to New Zealand’s Labor Party:
+Following the massacre, arrests were made.
+The Mau feared arrest or exile.
+In order to continue the movement, the Women's Mau emerged days after the men had been forced to hide from the administration.
+The women's swift response to the tragic events of Black Saturday was made evident across the Pacific through Mau leader Taisi Olaf Nelson's telegram to New Zealand's Labor Party:

 “...SAMOAN WOMEN ACTIVE ORGANIZING NEW MOVEMENT UNPARALLED IN SAMOAN HISTORY..”

-The four leading women of this movement were Ala Tamasese (widow of High Chief Tamasese Lealofi II), Rosabel Nelson (wife of G.P.
-Nelson and daughter of H.J.
-Moors a prominent European businessman), Paisami Tuimalealiifano (wife of Chief Tuimalealiifano), and Faamusami Faumuina (wife of High Chief Faumuina Fiame and daughter of the late King Malietoa Laupepa).
-These women, along with the many other women of the Mau, had taken charge, not only of hiding and protecting the Samoan men, but also of continuing the movement’s political affairs such as holding meetings, writing letters of complaint and petitions to the NZ administration, organizing protests, etc. Many scholars of the Mau Movement attribute the Women’s Mau for being key to the success of the movement and the subsequent gaining of Samoa’s independence in 1962.
+Many other women of the Mau, had taken charge, not only of hiding and protecting the Samoan men, but also of continuing the movement's political affairs such as writing letters of complaint, organizing protests, etc. It has been called a successful movement by scholars.

 The day after his funeral, his village was raided by New Zealand military police; they ransacked houses, including those of the Tamasese's mourning widow and children.
 Colonel Allen requested reinforcements from New Zealand after he claimed 2,000 Mau had caused a riot.

 On 12 January 1930 the Royal New Zealand Navy flagship Dunedin brought marines to hunt down members of the Mau.
 The Mau, who were fully committed to passive resistance, easily slipped through the bush; the marines were slow because they were carrying too much weaponry and didn't know the bush like the Mau.
 The Mau no longer trusted New Zealand police, and this fear only got worse after a 16-year-old unarmed Samoan was shot and killed while running away from a marine, whose excuse he thought the boy was going to throw a stone was accepted as an adequate defence and no charges were laid.

 A truce was declared on 12 March 1930, after another child was killed by New Zealand marines who were now suffering heat exhaustion and tropical infections.
 The male Mau members returned to their homes, on the condition that they retain their right to engage in non-cooperation.
 Meanwhile, Nelson and other exiled leaders continued to lobby the New Zealand Government and communicate their progress to the Mau.
 In 1931, news of the growing Indian independence movement reached Samoa, partially inspiring the Mau movement.